Why a new family rule?

 Most people are not aware that skin cancer is the most common form of cancer in Canada, accounting for nearly the same number of new cancer cases as lung, breast, colorectal and prostate cancer cases combined.
-And while the incidence of most cancers is decreasing, the incidence of melanoma, the most serious and often fatal form of skin cancer, is increasing.
+And while the incidence of most cancers is decreasing, the incidence of melanoma, the deadliest skin cancer, is increasing.

 Sun protection is important for the whole family but especially for children.
 Did you know that skin damage from the sun is permanent?
 Did you now that one severe sunburn in childhood doubles your chances of getting melanoma?
 Were you aware that babies are particularly vulnerable, requiring extra protection from the sun?